Liam-Bowen/MLB_Next_Pitch_Prediction/README.md

 Interpretation
   - Knuckleballs are the easiest to predict, but are a rare pitch
   - Four-seam fastballs and sinkers are very common pitches, and have a high accuracy score
-  - Pitches including slider, curveball, and knuckle curve have are very similar pitches, thus causing more variability
+  - Sliders, curveballs, and knuckle curves are very similar pitches, leading to more confusion and lower accuracy
   - The distinct and common pitches are easiest to predict
   - Pitches that are similar to one another are going to have lower accuracy

 ### Per-Pitcher-Type Accuracy

 Shows which pitchers are easiest/hardest to predict

+Top 10 Most Predictable Pitchers

 ![pitcher-accuracy](top_pitchers.png)

+Bottom 10 Least Predictable Pitchers

 ![pitcher-accuracy2](bottom_pitchers.png)